Bordered theory for pillowcase homology: Pairings are the same

 \end{any}

-\begin{any}{(3b)} Here we want to show that differentials in $CF_*(L_0,L_1)$ and $M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(L_0)}$ coincide.
+\begin{any}{(3b)} Here we want to show that differentials in $CF_*(L_0,L_1)$ and $M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(L_0)}$ coincide.
 We will do it by partitioning both differentials into smaller groups, and showing how smaller groups correspond to each other.

 \begin{lemma} Every immersed disc contributing to differential in $CF_*(L_0,L_1)$ is contained inside a small neighborhood of one of the big domains $B_1,B_2,B_3,B_4$. \end{lemma} \begin{proof} For an immersed disc to go from one big domain to another big domain, it must pass through an intersection of type $q \boxtimes b(i)\boxtimes k^*$, because the disc is not allowed to touch the $\bdry \P$.
-Here, in the notation, we use 1-1 correspondence between generators of $CF_*(L_0,L_1)$ and generators of $M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(L_0)}$.
-Such intersections happen when both $L_0$ and $L_1$ cross the red arc, i.e. they correspond to \say{0 length} paths, see Figure \ref{figure:near_center}.
+Here, in the notation, we use 1-1 correspondence between the generators of $CF_*(L_0,L_1)$ and the generators of $M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(L_0)}$.
+Such intersections happen when both $L_0$ and $L_1$ cross the red arc, i.e. they correspond to \say{0 length} paths, see Figure~\ref{figure:near_center}.
 Also only two opposite parts of the corner $q \boxtimes b(i)\boxtimes k^* \in L_0 \cap L_1$ are allowed to be filled by the disc.
-Thus the disc cannot pass through such intersection point, as such disc cannot be immersed. \end{proof} \begin{remark} We need to consider small neighborhoods of the big domains, as intersections of type $q \boxtimes b(i)\boxtimes k^*$ are not happening exactly on the red arc, but rather somewhere close to its center, see Figure \ref{figure:near_center}. \end{remark}
+Thus the disc cannot pass through such intersection point, as such disc cannot be immersed. \end{proof} \begin{remark} We need to consider small neighborhoods of the big domains, as intersections of type $q \boxtimes b(i)\boxtimes k^*$ are not happening exactly on the red arc, but rather somewhere close to its center, see Figure~\ref{figure:near_center}. \end{remark}

-\begin{lemma} Every differential in $M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(L_0)}$ contains $A_\infty$ action either on the $M(L_1)$ side (Figure \ref{figure:diff_1type}), or on the $\ov{M(L_0)}$ side (Figure \ref{figure:diff_2type}), but not on both sides.
-Moreover, every such $A_\infty$ action comes from a \say{basic} disc in the definition of $M(L_i)_{\A}$, i.e. a disc contained entirely in one of the big domains. \end{lemma} \begin{proof} The first observation is that $\dualSmallBarRed$ does not have differentials with algebra elements outgoing on both sides \tikzstyle{arrow} = [thick,->,>=stealth] .
+\begin{lemma} Every differential in $M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(L_0)}$ contains an $A_\infty$ action either on the $M(L_1)$ side (Figure~\ref{figure:diff_1type}), or on the $\ov{M(L_0)}$ side (Figure~\ref{figure:diff_2type}), but not on both sides.
+Moreover, every such $A_\infty$ action comes from a \say{basic} disc in the definition of $M(L_i)_{\A}$, i.e. a disc contained entirely in one of the big domains. \end{lemma} \begin{proof} The first observation is that $\dualSmallBarRed$ does not have differentials with algebra elements outgoing on both sides:

 This implies that the chain complex structure does not depend on the brackets placement: